karlwiberg/purescript-book/text/chapter10.md

   let
     savedData :: Either (NonEmptyList ForeignError) (Maybe FormData) savedData = runExcept do
-      jsonOrNull <- read item
+      jsonOrNull <- traverse readString =<< readNullOrUndefined item traverse decodeJSON jsonOrNull
-      traverse readJSON (unNull jsonOrNull)
 ```

-The `savedData` action reads the `FormData` structure in two steps: first, it parses the `Foreign` value obtained from `getItem`.
+**update** The `savedData` action reads the `FormData` structure in two steps: first, it parses the `Foreign` value obtained from `getItem`.
 The type of `jsonOrNull` is inferred by the compiler to be `Null String` (exercise for the reader - how is this type inferred?).
 The `traverse` function is then used to apply `readJSON` to the (possibly missing) element of the result of type `Maybe String`.
 The type class instance inferred for `readJSON` is the one we just wrote, resulting in a value of type `F (Maybe FormData)`.

 We need to use the monadic structure of `F`, since the argument to `traverse` uses the result `jsonOrNull` of `read` obtained in the first line.